jaricsng/ibm-cloud-private/samples/linux-client/readme.md

 http://192.168.122.200:9080/mbdemo/health
 ```
 22. If all is good, you are ready to tag and push your image to master.cfc
+the push command below push the image to a namespace 'test', once the image is ready for production you can change it to 'global' namespace for all to use.

 ```
 docker login master.cfc
 docker tag mbdemo master.cfc:8500/test/mbdemo:v1.0 docker push master.cfc:8500/test/mbdemo:v1.0
 ```
 23. Deploy application in IBM Cloud Private
+To deploy your application, go to
+- workloads/application/Deploy Application
+- In General: enter a name of your choice and define the number of replicas to be deployed
+- Container Setting: specifies name and the image: 'master.cfc:8500/test/mbdemo:v1.0'
+- you need to expose the application, otherwise the application is not accessible from outside ICP.
+- Search for your deployed application, then in the 'Action' column, choose 'Expose', specify
+  - Name: 'http'
+  - Port: 9000 (choose any port of your choice)
+  - Target Port: 9080 (this is your Liberty app port default 9080)

+Alternatively, you can define this as a deployment yml file.

 # References